-Sixteen European countries also maintained blasphemy lawsand in some cases enforced or sought to reinforce them in 2022.
+Sixteen European countries also maintained blasphemy laws and in some cases enforced or sought to reinforce them in 2022.
 For example, in August, an Italian man who cursed in public received a fine of over \$200 (200 euros) for violating Article 724 of the Criminal Code, which penalizes blasphemy.
 In October, a Polish political party, United Poland, submitted a proposal to parliament that would further expand the country's existing blasphemy law by dropping a requirement that an individual actually take religious offense from another's actions.
 These actions stood in marked contrast to efforts elsewhere in Europe in recent years to repeal or nullify such laws, such as Norway (2015), Denmark (2017), Greece (2019), the Republic of Ireland (2020), and Scotland (2021).

 In addition to these lingering blasphemy laws in Europe, vague and overbroad hate speech laws also remained a parallel legal challenge to religious freedom.
 Such laws criminalize speech that does not amount to incitement to violence, denying the integral right of individuals to peacefully and publicly share and express their religious beliefs-including beliefs that others in society may find offensive or controversial.
-For example, Finnish prosecutors charged MP Päivi Räsänen and Evangelical Lutheran Bishop Juhana Pohjola with hate speech in 2021 for expressing religious beliefs concerning LGBTQ+ issues.
-Although a court dismissed all charges against them in March 2022, the Finnish prosecutor appealed the ruling in May and the Court of Appeals subsequently delayed a new hearing to August 2023.
+For example, Finnish prosecutors charged MP Päivi Räsänen and Evangelical Lutheran Bishop Juhana Pohjola with hate speech in 2021 for expressing religious beliefs concerning LGBTQ+ demonstrates the ways in which the increasing enforcement of these laws as enshrined in criminal and Shari'a codes poses a significant risk to religious freedom for Nigerians-especially religious minorities and those who espouse unpopular or dissenting religious beliefs, worldviews, or interpretations.